3arthh4ckDevelopment/3arthh4ck-Client/README.md

 ![Repo size](https://img.shields.io/github/repo-size/3arthqu4ke/3arthh4ck.svg)
 [![Build](https://github.com/nukiz/3arthh4ck-continued/actions/workflows/gradle-publish.yml/badge.svg)](https://github.com/nukiz/3arthh4ck-continued/actions)

-3arthh4ck is Minecraft 1.12.2 utility mod for anarchy PvP.
+3arthh4ck is a Minecraft 1.12.2 utility mod for anarchy PvP.
 With the 1.7.0 release it also takes over the role of the now outdated PingBypass [Server](https://github.com/3arthqu4ke/PingBypass) and [Client](https://github.com/3arthqu4ke/PingBypass-Client).
 To install it just drop the jar into your forge mods folder.
 By default, any message prefixed with a `+` will be handled as command, e.g. `+toggle clickgui`, to open the gui.